Causal Influences over Social Learning Networks: Causal Discovery from Observational Data

 \section{Causal Discovery from Observational Data}

 In Sec.~\ref{sec:main_results}, we derived the closed-form expressions \eqref{eq:general_lambda} and \eqref{eq:lambda_m_infty_asl} for the steady-state equilibrium of the network under interventions, which necessitate knowledge of the combination matrix $A$ and the informativeness of agents $d(\theta)$.
 In practice, these parameters might not be readily available.
-The work \cite{valentina2023discovering} introduced the Graph Social Learning (GSL) algorithm, which can be used to recover $A$ and $d(\theta)$ using a sequence of publicly shared intermediate beliefs (a.k.a. \emph{actions}) $\{\bpsi_{k,i}\}$ in the \emph{observational} setting of the ASL algorithm.
+The work \citep{valentina2023discovering} introduced the Graph Social Learning (GSL) algorithm, which can be used to recover $A$ and $d(\theta)$ using a sequence of publicly shared intermediate beliefs (a.k.a. \emph{actions}) $\{\bpsi_{k,i}\}$ in the \emph{observational} setting of the ASL algorithm.
 Using observational data only can be especially useful in social network contexts where conducting experiments is not feasible.
-Nonetheless, \cite{valentina2023discovering} acknowledge that the algorithm may not perform well in real-world scenarios, mainly due to the limitations of the social learning model in accurately describing the real world.
+Nonetheless, \citep{valentina2023discovering} acknowledge that the algorithm may not perform well in real-world scenarios, mainly due to the limitations of the social learning model in accurately describing the real world.
 However, in many applications, some information about the underlying combination matrix $A$ may already be available.
 For instance, in Twitter, the publicly available adjacency matrix can provide information about which user follows which other users.

-In the following, we propose an algorithm that leverages this adjacency matrix and the publicly shared intermediate beliefs $\{\bpsi_{k,i}\}$ to estimate bipartite causal effects for both NBSL and ASL algorithms.
+Taking these aspects into account, in this section, we propose an algorithm that utilizes the adjacency matrix and a temporal sequence of publicly shared intermediate beliefs $\{\bpsi_{k,i}\}$ to estimate bipartite causal effects for both NBSL and ASL algorithms.
+Specifically, we leverage the graph of user connections to estimate combination matrix weights by using existing methods in the literature (e.g., averaging rule).
+Then, using the estimated combination matrix, we estimate the informativeness of agents by using belief update recursions.
+By inserting these to the closed-form expressions \eqref{eq:general_lambda} and \eqref{eq:lambda_m_infty_asl}, we estimate the causal effects.
 To that end, observe that the intermediate log-belief ratios evolve based on a linear recursion due to \eqref{eq:asl_local_update}:

 where we are now defining the following \(K \times H\) matrices over all agents \(k \in \{1, \dots, K\}\) and hypotheses \(\theta_j \in \Theta\):

 Here, \(\widehat{\btheta}^\circ\) is an estimate for the latent state of nature \(\theta^\circ\) computed as follows after some time $M$: